humzak711/Web-Login-System/README.md

 # IMPORTANT - READ ME BEFORE USING THIS CODE

-- Basic web server written in python using the flask framework, This web server contains a home page, login page, signup page and a user dashboard and interacts with a MySQL database whilst using best practises to prevent possible security vulnerabilities such as SQL injection, XSS, session fixation and much more.
+- Basic web login system written in python using the flask framework, This web server contains a home page, login page, signup page and a user dashboard and interacts with a MySQL database whilst using best practises to prevent possible security vulnerabilities such as SQL injection, XSS, session fixation and much more.